AdobeDocs/experience-manager-guides.en/help/product-guide/release-info/fixed-issues-5-1-0-sp3.md

 ## Authoring

-- When an `xref` with the `scope=external` attribute is added to a topic or a map contains an `topicref` element with `scope=external` atribute, the relative path of the referenced element is changed to GUID.
+- Using `scope="external"` for a reference to DAM content within a topic or map causes the asset's relative path to be substituted with a GUID.
 (GUIDES-35605)
 - Custom CSS applied at a folder-level profile for topics or maps is reverted to the default style in Preview mode upon browser refresh.
 (GUIDES-31098)
 - Unable to add multiple **Version labels** to a topic from the **Save as new version** dialog.
 (GUIDES-32716)